 10. Tax Attorney

-Tax lawyers specialize in the complex area of federal, state, and local tax law.
-They assist individuals and businesses with IRS audits, tax disputes, back taxes, penalty abatements, and offshore account compliance.
-Unlike a CPA, a tax attorney can provide legally privileged advice and represent you in U.S. Tax Court.
+Tax lawyers specialize in federal, state, and local tax law.
+They assist with IRS audits, tax disputes, back taxes, penalty abatements, and offshore account compliance.
+Unlike a CPA, a tax attorney provides legally privileged advice and can represent you in U.S. Tax Court.

-When to hire one: When facing an IRS audit, tax evasion charges, or if you owe significant back taxes.
+When to hire one: When facing an IRS audit, tax evasion charges, or significant back taxes.

 💡 Pro Tip